 Junpei Hino

-As a director, he is involved in the production management of a wide range of fields, including corporate displays and events, as well as showrooms, commercial facilities, stores, and museums.
-In 2020, he was promoted to section manager.
-Not limited to production management, he works with designers on multiple facilities.
-He is still active as a management player.
+As a director, I was involved in production management for a wide range of projects, including corporate displays and events, as well as showrooms, commercial facilities, stores, and museums.
+In 2020, I was promoted to section chief.
+I am not limited to production management, and I collaborate with designers on multiple facility projects.
+I continue to be an active management player.

 PAGE TOP